Got Muscle? 9 Beginner Strength Training Routines For Women

 When I tell my friends about how much I love to lift, I often hear “I don’t know where to start”.
 Don’t worry!
 I got you covered.
 Last year I wrote a pretty popular post about 7 Easy Strength Training Exercises, now you can take these women’s strength training moves to the next level by putting them into workout programs consisting of 8-12 weeks.

-Lifting weights is critical for any weight loss journey.
+Lifting weights is critical for any total body weight loss journey.
 A lot of times women spend a lot of time on cardio machines because they are trying to burn fat as quickly as possible.
+It’s super easy to pay attention to the amount of calories burned.

-While cardio is great for weight loss–strength training is the secret key to building muscle and getting your body to burn fat over a longer period of time.
+While cardio is great for weight loss–resistance training by lifting weights is the secret key to building muscle and getting your body to burn body fat over a longer period of time.

 How to put them all together can be quite confusing.
 There are a lot of women’s gym workout routines to choose from.
 These beginner weight lifting workout routines for women are perfect for ladies that like to plan their workouts!